Britain on track to meet budget goal despite tax shortfall

 LONDON Lower income and corporation tax receipts dragged Britain's public finances to a much smaller than usual seasonal surplus in January, but the government still looks on track to meet borrowing targets ahead of its annual budget.

-Deficit reduction has been finance minister George Osborne's key policy since Britain's Conservative-led coalition came to power in May 2010 when Britain's budget deficit was one of the world's largest at 11 percent of economic output.
+Deficit reduction has been Chancellor George Osborne's key policy since the Conservative-led coalition came to power in May 2010 when Britain's budget deficit was one of the world's largest at 11 percent of economic output.

-Osborne presents his spending plans for 2014-15 on March 19, and in a speech on Thursday said he planned to tackle "hard truths" about the unbalanced nature of the recovery to date, and that his program for deficit reduction was far from complete.

 Friday's official borrowing figures showed January's seasonal surplus was little more than half that expected by economists, with income tax and corporation tax receipts both more than 5 percent lower than the same month a year ago.